 After you’ve found a camping place, choose a spot for a fire.
 It is best to start a fire in small wet depressions or holes.
-If there are none, take additional organisational efforts: remove the top layer of turf on the area exceeding the size of a fire, lay the bricks of ground with grass looking down perimeter-wise of the fire site.
+If there are none, take additional organizational efforts: remove the top layer of turf on the area exceeding the size of a fire, and lay the bricks of ground with grass looking down perimeter-wise of the fire site.

 Preparation Of A Camping Place

 While the food is being prepared and the clothes getting dry, you should take care of a sleeping place.
-To do this, clean the ground from flammable materials and build a fire on the spot you’ve chosen.
+To do this, clean the ground of flammable materials and build a fire on the spot you’ve chosen.
 This is done to warm up the ground.
 After 2-3 hours remove the coals from the fire burning out, clear the place once again.

 Next build flooring of branches or boughs where the campfire was.
 The place to sleep is ready, set a tent if you have one on a layer of branches or simply lay a tourist mat.